 The Home Health Standards have been incorrectly and impermissibly interpreted by the WVHCA despite plainly requiring that a minimum threshold of 229 patients be demonstrated in every county prior to the offering or development of home health services.
 The irrationality of the WVHCA's disregard of the plain language of the Home Health Standards has resulted in differing and inconsistent decisions between lower circuits, namely the Circuit Court of Kanawha County and the Circuit Court of Mason County and should be rejected by this Court.
-Such a result is supported by the Home Health Standards and would refocus the WVHCA's health planning mandate in W.Va.
+Such a result is supported by the Home Health Standards and would serve to refocus the WVHCA's health planning mandate in W.Va.
 Code § 16-2D-1 and placate the ongoing proliferation of home health services throughout West Virginia, as evidenced by the multitude of recent applications cited supra.

-For these reasons, and because Personal Touch relied on outdated population data to support the need methodology in the Application, the decision by the Circuit Court of Kanawha County should be reversed pursuant to W.Va.
+For these reasons, the decision by the Circuit Court of Kanawha County should be reversed pursuant to W.Va.
 Code § 29A-5-4 because: